-Master of Planning/Master of Arts in International Relations
+Dual Degree: Master of Planning / Master of Arts in International Relations

-The Price School of Public Policy and the School of International Relations jointly offer a three-year program leading to both M.A. and MPL degrees
+The Price School of Public Policy and the USC Dornsife College School of International Relations jointly offer a three-year program through which graduates earn both the M.A. and MPL degrees.

 Students pursuing the dual degree program must complete 56 units, including 24 units in the School of International Relations and 32 units in the Price School of Public Policy.
 Students may extend the dual degree program to four years.
 Applicants must apply to the Price School of Public Policy and the School of International Relations and meet both schools’ admission requirements.

 - International Policy Analysis (IR 517) – 4 units

 Students select one functional course from the following: